Upper-class Housing Assignments

 Housing Services manages housing assignments for all campus housing and Greek housing residents, as well as the room change process, housing applications, Room Selection, and most cancellation requests.
 If you have a question about your housing assignment, please email Room Assignments.

-Housing cancellations are granted only in cases where the resident is leaving the university due to a leave of absence (medical, personal, or academic), withdrawing or transferring from the university, studying abroad, co-op, graduating, academic or financial suspension, exchange students returning home after one semester, or in some instances, to move into approved vacancies in Greek housing.
-Cancellations to move off-campus are not granted outside of the Open Cancellation period, which occurs immediately following Room Selection in the spring semester.
+Housing cancellations are granted only in cases where the resident is leaving the university due to a leave of absence (medical, personal, or academic), withdrawing or transferring from the university, studying abroad, co-op, graduating, academic or financial suspension, or for exchange students returning home after one semester.
+Cancellations to move off-campus (or for reasons not listed above) are not granted outside of the Open Cancellation period, which occurs immediately following Room Selection in the spring semester.

 Incoming first-year students and students who apply for on-campus housing after Room Selection do not have an open cancellation period and thus will not be released from their contract once signed, except for the reasons stated above.

 Residents who need to cancel their campus housing are responsible for notifying Housing Services as soon as possible.
 Failure to notify housing could result in a smaller refund amount.